Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Introduction

-where $\lesssim$ denotes inequality up to constant factors.
+where $\lesssim$ denotes inequality up to numerical constants.
 When $\diffp^2 < 1$, which is the usual region of interest, this result shows that for statistical procedures whose minimax rate of convergence can be determined by classical information-theoretic methods, the additional requirement of $\diffp$-local differential privacy causes the \emph{effective sample size} of \emph{any} statistical procedure to be reduced from $n$ to at most $\diffp^2 n$.
-Section~\ref{sec:pairwise-kl-bounds} contains the formal statement of this theorem, while Section~\ref{sec:pairwise-corollaries} provides corollaries that show its use in application to minimax risk bounds.
+Section~\ref{sec:pairwise-kl-bounds} contains the formal statement of this theorem, while Section~\ref{sec:pairwise-corollaries} provides corollaries showing its application to minimax risk bounds.
 We follow this in Section~\ref{sec:initial-examples} with applications of these results to estimation of one-dimensional means and fixed-design regression problems, providing corresponding upper bounds on the minimax risk.
-In accord with our general analysis, we see the reduction of effective sample size from $n$ to $\diffp^2 n$, but we also exhibit some striking difficulties of locally differentially private estimation in non-compact spaces.
-Indeed, if we wish to estimate the mean of a random variable $\statrv$ satisfying $\var(\statrv) \le 1$, the minimax rate of estimation of $\E[X]$ decreases from the parametric $1/n$ rate to $1 / \sqrt{n \diffp^2}$.
+In addition to our general analysis, we exhibit some striking difficulties of locally private estimation in non-compact spaces: if we wish to estimate the mean of a random variable $\statrv$ satisfying $\var(\statrv) \le 1$, the minimax rate of estimation of $\E[X]$ decreases from the parametric $1/n$ rate to $1 / \sqrt{n \diffp^2}$.